Skip to main content

 What are the requirements to apply for Forensic Biology at WVU?

-To be admitted to WVU's Forensic Biology major, first-time freshmen must meet WVU's first-time freshman admission requirements for the 2024-25 academic year.
+To be admitted to WVU's Forensic Biology major, first-time freshmen must meet WVU's first-time freshman admission requirements.
 They also must meet one of the following admission requirements.
 Interested in transferring?
 Review the transfer admission requirements.

 Requirements for direct admission to one of the three Forensic programs: